annapetrovics/MovieLens-Cinema-Analysis/README.md

 ## Analysis
-This analysis explores gender diversity, genre growth, and gender prefences for different genders.
+This analysis explores genre diversity,genre prefences for different genders, age groups, and occupations.